yoyosource/YAPI/README.md

 The [Wiki](https://github.com/yoyosource/YAPI/wiki) will be done soon.
 If you want to help me fell free to do so with ideas on how to create the Wiki.
 ### Version 1.1-alpha
 Version 1.1-alpha is a pre-release of the [YAPI](https://github.com/yoyosource/YAPI) and is unfinished.
 There shouldn't be any problems with this version and everything should work alright.
 The focus of this version was on some String-Utilities, an efficient Object-Notation (YAPION) and a Compression algorithm for this Object-Notation.
 I also want to thank everyone, who participated in helping me with this project.
-Without every tester I had the YAPI got a bit better and I am pleased with this.
+With every tester I had the YAPI got a bit better and I am pleased with this.
 I hope you all will help even more.
-To give me an Idea or Bug-Report just make a [pull request](https://github.com/yoyosource/YAPI/pulls) or open an [issue](https://github.com/yoyosource/YAPI/issues) on GitHub
+To give me an Idea or Bug-Report just make a [pull request](https://github.com/yoyosource/YAPI/pulls) or open an [issue](https://github.com/yoyosource/YAPI/issues) on GitHub.
 ### Version 1.2
 ### Version 1.3